SawNaw/AdventOfCode2022/README.txt

-This one seems fairly straightforward, but you need to pay close attention to what needs to happen BEFORE, DURING, and AFTER executing an instruction.
+This one seems fairly straightforward, but you need to pay close attention to two things:
-If you don't, you can run into subtle errors where all your signal strengths are correct except for one.
+- what needs to happen BEFORE, DURING, and AFTER executing an instruction.
+- off-by-one errors when keeping track of array positions.